-When you take the time to customise your job application, it can often be the difference between getting a call for an interview or being rejected on the spot.
+Taking the time to customise your job application is often the difference between getting an interview or being rejected on the spot.

 Just one mistake in your job application could lead to a dead end with that job.

 It’s wise to focus on sending 10 good job applications a week rather than 50 average ones that haven’t been customised!